Yasmeen327/Restaurant-Bigdata-Pipeline/README.md

     CASE WHEN order_type = 'Delivery' THEN 15 ELSE 0 END -
     CASE WHEN payment_method = 'Card' THEN total_amount * 0.015 ELSE 0 END AS profit
 FROM silver_restaurant;

 Complete Architecture
+Below is the end-to-end data flow from raw sources to the final Power BI dashboard, including orchestration via Apache Airflow.

 flowchart TD
     CSV[7 CSV Files]
     JSON[2 JSON Files]